wp-plugins/commentluv/readme.txt

 === CommentLuv ===
-Contributors: @commentluv (concept & coding)
+Contributors: @commentluv (concept & coding) @hishaman (css additions) Donate link:http://comluv.com/about/donate
-Donate link:http://comluv.com/about/donate
-Tags: commentluv, comments, last blog post, linkluv Requires at least: 2.9.2
+Tags: commentluv, comments, last blog post, linkluv, comment luv Requires at least: 2.9.2
-Tested up to: 3.0 RC1
+Tested up to: 3.0.1
-Stable tag: 2.80
+Stable tag: 2.8.1.1

 Reward your readers by automatically placing a link to their last blog post at the end of their comment.
 Encourage a community and discover new posts.